New York State Route 52: New York State Route 52 Business

 New York State Route 52 Business (abbreviated NY 52 Bus.) is a business route of NY 52 that extends for 4.74 mi through the city of Beacon in Dutchess County.
 The route is signed as east-west, starting at I-84 / NY 52 exit 41 and NY 9D north of Beacon and ending at I-84 / NY 52 exit 44 southwest of the village of Fishkill, where NY 52 leaves I-84, ending the I-84 / NY 52 concurrency.
 NY 52 Business is not posted on guide signs on I-84.

-NY 52 Business begins at I-84 / NY 52 exit 11 and runs concurrent with NY 9D into Beacon.
+NY 52 Business begins at I-84 / NY 52 exit 41 and runs concurrent with NY 9D into Beacon.
 At Main Street, NY 52 Business leaves NY 9D and follows Main Street east through the Lower Main Street Historic District and across town to Fishkill Avenue.
 The route turns left onto that street, following Fishkill Avenue out of the city.
 At Prospect Street, a local road straddling the Beacon city line, NY 52 Business becomes state-maintained as NY 980J, an unsigned reference route.

-After Millholland Drive, Fishkill Avenue becomes Fishkill's Main Street before meeting I-84 / NY 52.
+After Millholland Drive, Fishkill Avenue becomes Fishkill's Main Street before meeting I-84 / NY 52 at exit 44.
 At the interchange, NY 52 Business, as well as the NY 980J designation, comes to an end while NY 52 continues east along Main Street.